SMS Falke (1891): Deployment to the Americas

 Leaving the West Indies, on 28 February 1903 the Falke went to the Royal Naval Dockyard of the British North America and West Indies Station at Ireland Island in the British colony of Bermuda, where she stayed from 8 to 13 March.
 From October 1903 to November 1905, Paul Behncke served as the ship's commander.
 In January 1904, the ship visited New Orleans with the rest of the American Squadron, which at that time included Vineta, Gazelle, and Panther.
 She stopped in Newport News in the United States from 26 May to 16 June 1904.
 She then cruised south to visit several Brazilian ports, starting on 17 July.
 On 23 September, she stopped in Buenos Aires, and four weeks later, continued south around Cape Horn via the Strait of Magellan.
-She continued as far north as Peru by the end of 1904 and stopped in several Argentinian and Chilean ports along the way, including Valparaiso on 20 December.
+She continued as far north as Peru by the end of 1904 and stopped in several Argentinian and Chilean ports along the way, including Valparaíso on 20 December.
 In the meantime, the East American Cruiser Division was disbanded.
 Starting on 6 January 1905, Falke resumed her voyage up the Pacific coast of the Americas, stopping in Peru, Colombia, and several Central American countries.
 On 15 June she reached San Francisco, where she stayed for three weeks.
 On 10 July she resumed her cruise northward and visited harbors in Canada and southern Alaska.

 On the return voyage, she steamed up the Columbia River and toured the Gulf of California.
 She spent Christmas and New Year's Day in Mazatlán in Mexico and also stopped in Callao.
 While cruising off the coast of Chile in August, she was damaged by a severe storm.
-Repairs were effected in Talcahuano; while she was being repaired, an earthquake struck Valparaiso.
+Repairs were effected in Talcahuano; while she was being repaired, an earthquake struck Valparaíso.
 Once she was ready for sea, Falke carried food and medical supplies to the city between 28 August and 2 September.
 The ship returned to Chile to be present during the inauguration ceremony for President Pedro Montt on 18 September.
 She then returned to Talcahuano to complete her repairs.
 On 4 September, she departed and steamed down to Punta Arenas, where she stayed from 2 to 15 December.
 Falke then crossed back to the Atlantic and steamed up to Montevideo in January 1907; there, she received the order to return to Germany.

 Falke departed Montevideo and crossed the Atlantic to Dakar, proceeding to Las Palmas and then Lisbon.
 There she was visited by Frederick Augustus III of Saxony.
 She arrived in Danzig on 15 April, after five and a half years abroad.
 The ship was decommissioned on 20 January, and an evaluation determined that she was not worth overhauling.
 She was accordingly stricken from the naval register on 25 October 1912 and broken up the following year at the Kaiserliche Werft in Danzig.